Getting Letters Of Recommendation For Your 2023 MFA Application

 Oh, and don't forget to ask for their mailing address so you can send a hand written thank you note.

 If you have any questions feel free to contact us.
-And if you'd like some help getting your application in order this year we'd love to work with you.
+If you'd like some help getting your application in order this year we'd love to work with you.
 Just let us know.
 Our students have gone on to funded MFA programs at The Iowa Writers' Workshop, The Michener Center for Writers, Michigan, NYU, Columbia, The New School, Indiana, Alabama, and more.
 We'd love to help.